shyrwinsia/forex-pearson/README.md

 This is a force-directed graph visualization of the Pearson Correlation Coefficient (PCC) of the world's top traded currency pairs.
 This can be used to provide insight on what pairs move the same way (or opposite) and calculate the risk accordingly.

-PCC is the covariance or two variables divided by the product of their standard deviations.
+PCC is the covariance of two variables divided by the product of their standard deviations.
 This was applied on closing price over 50 trading bars of the timeframe.
 The visualization shows the highly correlated pairs to be nearer each other and with wider links.
 Green shows positive correlation while red is negative.
 The threshold was placed at absolute value of 0.80 for PCC.
 All those below the threshold do not exhibit any linear correlation and thus are not shown.

 This retrieves the data from https://www.mataf.net/en/forex/tools/correlation